McKenzieNeuro/McKenzieLab/README.md

 Python modules for ihka data analysis, based off of MatLab code from [McKenzieLab's repository](https://github.com/McKenzieNeuro/McKenzieLab/tree/main/IHKA).

-We have opted for a procedural programming approach to this code because this project grew of a [MatLab project](https://github.com/McKenzieNeuro/McKenzieLab/tree/main/IHKA) and this will ensure that the codebases have a similar feel, which will help to curb the learning curve for anyone comming to the code form a matlab background, it is to ease the adoption of Python by a community that is used to MatLab.
+We have opted for a procedural programming approach rather than OOP because this project grew of a [MatLab project](https://github.com/McKenzieNeuro/McKenzieLab/tree/main/IHKA) and this will ensure that the codebases have a similar feel, which will help to curb the learning curve for anyone comming to the code form a matlab background, it is to ease the adoption of Python by a community that is used to MatLab.

 ## Install & Setup
 To access the methods and their modules, clone this repo with `git clone https://github.com/dcxSt/IHKApy`, enter it's root directory `cd IHKApy`, then pip install with `pip install .`